-We define sustainability in line with the United Nations' Brundtl and Commission: the goal of sustainability is to "meet the needs of the present without compromising the ability of future generations to meet their own needs."
+We define sustainability in line with the United Nations' Brundtland Commission: the goal of sustainability is to "meet the needs of the present without compromising the ability of future generations to meet their own needs."

-Meeting legal and regulatory requirements is a basic expectation across our global operations.
+Meeting legal and regulatory requirements is core to our global operations, and embedded into our Code of Business Conduct and Ethics.
 Beyond full compliance to legal and regulatory requirements, we align our management systems to international standards such as ISO, OHSAS and GRI.
 Accordingly, our processes adopt a precautionary approach.

-We are on a journey to adapt and embed good practices in sustainability.
+We continue our journey to adapt and embed good practices in sustainability.
 We do so progressively and systematically with evident leadership involvement, to ensure management and employees understand how different facets in sustainability are relevant to us.